which of the following are b2c marketing segmentations?

 Demographic Segmentation Concept

-Example: A cosmetics company might create different marketing campaigns for young adults, middle-aged individuals, and seniors, tailoring products and messaging to each age group’s needs and preferences.
+Example: A cosmetics company might create marketing campaigns for young adults, middle-aged individuals, and seniors, tailoring products and messaging to each age group’s needs and preferences.

 Geographic Segmentation